loganthomas/python-practice/docstring_notes.md

 [PEP 257](https://www.python.org/dev/peps/pep-0257/) most appealing.
 > I am __not__ claiming to be the author of these ideas, just compiling them for my personal benefit.

 ## PEP 257 notes
+- For flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to _72 characters_ (PEP 8).
 - For consistency, always use `"""triple double quotes"""` around docstrings.
 - Use `r"""raw triple double quotes"""` if you use any backslashes in your docstrings.

 - One-line Docstrings
   - Triple quotes are used even though the string fits on one line.